 Some states and territories — including the Australian Capital Territory, New South Wales, South Australia and Victoria — have opened long COVID clinics in major cities to help people recover from ongoing symptoms.
 Your GP or medical specialist can advise if attending a long COVID clinic is right for you, and refer you to one if you need.

 People with a mild case of COVID-19 can treat their symptoms in a similar way to how they treat a seasonal flu.
-Here's how to relieve symptoms at home.
+Here's how to relieve symptoms at home and how to monitor your symptoms.

 Learn about what happens after you’ve recovered from COVID-19, and when you can leave isolation and return to normal activities.